MyParcelCOM/api-specification/README.md

 - Does not need the full resource for the request (you might only want to update a user's name for example).

 ### API versioning
 The API versioning follows semantic versioning.
-The increment in version number is **not** done manually and should not be part of the pull request.
+The increment in version number is done manually and should be part of the pull request.

 ### Definition file naming
 Definition file names follow PascalCasing.
 Where every first letter of a word (including the first word) is uppercase.
 For example, the definition for a country code would be found in: